Thermi/steam-arch/README.md

 ## Limitations

-- Currently, the version of the Nvidia's driver in this container must match the version installed on your host.
+- I have added the `/launch` script that will try to detect the working version of the NVIDIA drivers.

-   I am going to improve the `/launch` script so that it will be able to automatically detect the working version of your Nvidia driver and use it.
+   Currently this image supports these versions of the NVIDIA driver: 304, 340, 361.
-   Currently the script detects only the nvidia-340 vs no-proprietary-nvidia-drivers at all.
+   It will fallback to the Generic OpenGL driver in case of failure.

 # Building and launching Steam